s-manguy/projects/RWD/fcc-03-landing-page/README.md

+# The freeCodeCamp project : Build a Product Landing Page
 This project is the third of five projects to obtain the RWD Certification.

 Have a look at the [codepen](https://codepen.io/s-manguy/full/BaQGKmx) realised on 2021/03/09.

-# The freeCodeCamp project : Build a Product Landing Page
+## Instructions
 **Objective** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**